Community Governance Review of Normandy Parish

 the size, population and boundaries of a local community or parish.

-The government has emphasised that recommendations made in Community Governance Review ought to bring about improved community engagement, more cohesive communities, better local democracy and result in more effective and convenient delivery of local services.
+The government has emphasised that recommendations made in Community Governance Reviews ought to bring about improved community engagement, more cohesive communities, better local democracy and result in more effective and convenient delivery of local services.

 Why carry out a Community Governance Review?

-Following the submission by Normandy Parish Council of a valid community governance petition, signed by 189 local government electors within Normandy parish, we are required by law to undertake a Community Governance Review to consider the petitioners' request, which is as follows:
+Following the submission by Normandy Parish Council of a valid community governance petition, signed by 189 local government electors within Normandy parish, we were required by law to undertake a Community Governance Review to consider the petitioners' request, which was:

 "We the undersigned, being residents of Normandy, hereby petition Guildford Borough Council to conduct a Community Governance Review of Normandy Parish with a view to increasing the number of Parish Councillors from its present level of seven Councillors to nine Councillors."

-The Parish Council's justification for the increase in the number of parish councillors is set out indated 12 July 2017.
+The Parish Council's justification for the increase in the number of parish councillors was set out indated 12 July 2017.

-We consulted the public on the request in the petition referred to above, which is
+We consulted the public on the request in the petition referred to above, which was

 To increase the number of parish councillors on Normandy Parish Council from seven to nine.

-If approved, the change will come into effect on the date of the next scheduled parish council elections on 2 May 2019.
+The change will come into effect at the next parish council elections on 2 May 2019.

-For the purposes of this review, we are also required by law to make recommendations on other related "electoral arrangements" in respect of Normandy Parish Council, as follows:
+For the purposes of this review, we were also required by law to make recommendations on other related "electoral arrangements" in respect of Normandy Parish Council:

 (a) the year in which ordinary elections of parish councillors are to be held